eluv-io/elv-lro-status/README.md

 * Warnings if an LRO produces too many or too few mezzanine parts
 * A summary that rolls up all the LROs into a status for the mezzanine offering as a whole.

-**NOTE:** ETA computation and stall detection depend on the local system clock.
+**NOTE:** ETA computation and stall detection depend on knowing the current time accurately.
+The current time is passed in as a parameter to the main function call EnhancedStatus(), allowing client to obtain current time from a source other than system clock if desired.

 ## Installation